Risk-team icon

 In line with Visa's dispute flow called Visa Claims Resolution (VCR), Adyen will automatically create a Pre-Arbitration case (containing your documents) and forward it to the bank.
 The bank has 30 days to review the documents and can respond by accepting or declining the case.

-If the Pre-Arbitration is accepted by the bank, we will book a Pre-Arbitration win and Chargeback reversed this stage will be final.
+If the Pre-Arbitration is accepted by the bank, we book a Pre-Arbitration won and Chargeback reversed.
+This is the final stage.

 If the Pre-Arbitration is declined, you will be informed with the Pre-Arbitration lost dispute status.
 The status of the dispute will remain as chargeback.